vmzakharov/dataframe-ec/README.md

 - union - concatenating data frames with the same schemas
 - join with another data frame, based on the specified column values, inner and outer joins are supported
 - join with complements, a single operation that returns three data frames - a complement of this data frame in another one, an inner join of the data frames, and a complement of the other data frame in this one
+- lookup join - enrich a data frame by adding one or more columns based on value lookup in another data frame
 - find relative complements (set differences) of two data frames based on the specified column values
 - aggregation - aggregating the entire data frame or grouping by the specified column values and aggregating within a group
 - flag rows - individually or matching a criteria.